-Provides two-day DNA sequencing services, and same-day user center support, for plasmid, PCR, and BAC DNA.
+Provides two-day DNA sequencing services and same-day user center support for plasmid, PCR, and BAC DNA.
 Short courses to teach the sequencing techniques are held regularly.
 The facility has PE377 gel sequencers as well as ABI3700 and CEQ8000 capillary sequencers.
 Sequences are derived from DNA or colonies in tubes or plates.
 Provides fragment size analysis with fluorescent labeled probes for microsatellites and other genetic markers.
-High-resolution melt available.
-Real-time PCR available.
+High-resolution melt and real-time PCR available.
 Visible or UV light excited fluors used.

 Provides sample preparation and elemental analysis services for tissue, soil, and water samples.
 Equipment is a Varian 220 FS atomic absorption spectrometer, determination by flame or graphite furnace.

-Provides training, technical service and research in scanning electron, transmission electron, atomic-force, and light microscopy.
+Provides training, technical service, and research in scanning electron, transmission electron, atomic-force, and light microscopy.
 Advanced capabilities include X-ray analysis, image analysis, and viewing of specimens under near-atmospheric conditions.
-See the web site for instrumentation available and microscopy fees.
+See the web site for more information on available instrumentation and microscopy fees.

-A centralized facility, accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, for housing vertebrate animals used in research or teaching activities.
+A centralized facility for housing vertebrate animals used in research or teaching activities is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care.
 It is maintained under the direction of a board-certified veterinarian with specialized training in laboratory animal medicine to ensure proper and humane care and management of animals and compliance with federal regulations and guidelines.
 All research and/or teaching activities involving vertebrate animals must be reviewed and approved by the Institutional Animal Care and Use Committee prior to commencing.